 - Individuals and the press should use language about people with disabilities which is respectful and recognizes their dignity and rights as full citizens.

-Parents Helping Parents of Wyoming, Inc is a private, non-profit organization founded in 1990.
-Governed by a board of directors, the majority who are parents or family members of children with disabilities, PHP 's mission is to help families of children with disabilities become more active in their children’s growth, learning and education, to increase children’s school success and greater independence in life.
+Parents Helping Parents of Wyoming, Inc (PHP) is a private, non-profit 501 c 3 organization founded in 1990.
+Governed by a board of directors, the majority of whom are parents or family members of children with disabilities, PHP 's mission is to help families of children with disabilities become more active in their children’s growth, learning and education, to increase children’s school success and greater independence in life.